240 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is opportunistic salpingectomy during colorectal surgery safe?
+What prior data suggests that opportunistic salpingectomy during colorectal surgery is safe?

 GH